Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/01. Web-Servers-Web-Frameworks/README.md

 ## Initial Exercise

-- **Think, Pair, Share** - Think up 5 conventions that exist in ordinary day-to-day life.
+**Think, Pair, Share** - Think up 5 conventions that exist in ordinary day-to-day life.
 Share your list with a partner.
 Why do we follow these conventions?
 What are alternatives?
 What if we didn't follow them what would happen?

+## Overview

 #### Why?